Our Values and Vision

-The curriculum we deliver is underpinned by our core values.
+The curriculum we deliver is underpinned by our core values and the vision we have for putting those values into practise.
 We actively encourage all our children to approach their learning positively, using their ‘Growth Mindset’ to ensure they ‘achieve their best’.
 We also help our children to care for and work with others successfully, developing a strong moral code and an appreciation of being part of a community.
-In promoting an awareness of personal responsibility and sensitivity to others, positive attitudes of courtesy, consideration and care are developed as part of the core values of the school-
+In promoting an awareness of personal responsibility and sensitivity to others, positive attitudes of courtesy, consideration and care are developed as part of the core values of the school:

 We also think about our A B C...

 In addition, as a Forest School, we greatly value opportunities for children to learn outside the classroom and the importance of ensuring that children develop an understanding of the natural world and a respect for the need to safeguard it.